mmtariqk/social_network_api/README.md

 ## Social Network API using MongoDB

 ### Description
-This is a RESTFUL API app for a social network web application using mongoDB (Nosql) where users can get all users, share their thoughts, react to friends’ thoughts, and create a friend list as well as delete a friend.
+This is a RESTFUL API app for a social network web application using NoSQL (mongoDB) where users can get all users, share their thoughts, react to friends’ thoughts, and create a friend list as well as delete a friend.
 This application performs a full fledge CRUD operation.

 ### App built in
 The Technologies used in this app are: